 Sprinters worked off of a primer that was provided in advance together with an online ARDC webinar introducing FAIR and the Sprint titled, “Ready, Set, Go!
 Join the Top 10 FAIR Data Things Global Sprint.”
 Groups/individuals developed their Things in Google docs which could be accessed and edited by all participants.
 The Sprinters also used a Zoom channel provided by ARDC, for online calls and coordination, and a Gitter channel, provided by Library Carpentry, to chat with each other throughout the two-days.
 In addition, participants used the Twitter hashtag #Top10FAIR to communicate with the broader community, sometimes including images of the day.

 Participants greeted each other throughout the Sprint and created an overall welcoming environment.
 As the Sprint shifted to different timezones, it was a chance for participants to catch up.
 The Zoom and Gitter channels were a way for many to connect over FAIR but also discuss other topics.
 A number of participants did not know what to expect from a Library Carpentry/Carpentries-like event but found a welcoming environment where everyone could participate.

 The Top 10 FAIR Data & Software Things repository and website hosts the work of the Sprinters and is meant to be an evolving resource.
-Members of the wider community can submit issues and/or pull requests to the Things to help improve them.
-In addition, a published version of the Things will be made available via Zenodo and the Data Management Training Clearinghouse in February 2019.
+In May 2019, additional sprinters from the 2019 Library Carpentry-Mozilla Global Sprint contributed six new Top 10 FAIR Data & Software Things: Nanotechnology, Astronomy, Linked Open Data, Imaging, Music, and The European Open Science Cloud (EOSC).
+While sprints are one way to contribute, members of the wider community can submit issues and/or pull requests to the Things to help improve them or add new ones.
+Published versions of the Things are available via Zenodo and the DOI http://doi.org/10.5281/zenodo.3409968.